-Claim: U.S. Olympic medal winners have to pay taxes of up to $9,000 for each gold medal they earn.
+U.S. Olympic medal winners have to pay taxes of up to $9,000 for each gold medal they earn.
+See Example(s)

-Friend posted on FB that our Olympic Athletes have to pay a $9000.00 tax upon returning home because of a global income tax.
+Friend posted on Facebook that our Olympic Athletes have to pay a $9000.00 tax upon returning home because of a global income tax.
 Is this true?

-Origins: One aspect of the Olympic Games many U.S. viewers remain unaware of is the fact that U.S. medalists (like those from many other countries) receive cash prizes along with their medals: $25,000 for gold, $15,000 for silver, and $10,000 for bronze.
-These rewards are not paid by the International Olympic Committee (which furnishes the medals), but by the U.S. Olympic Committee (just as participants from some other countries receive prizes put up by their home countries' Olympic committees).
-As Forbes reported in July 2012:
+One aspect of the Olympic Games many U.S. viewers remain unaware of is the fact that U.S. medalists (like those from many other countries) receive cash prizes along with their medals: $25,000 for gold, $15,000 for silver, and $10,000 for bronze.
+These rewards are not paid by the International Olympic Committee (which furnishes the medals), but by the U.S. Olympic Committee.
+Similarly, participants from some other countries receive monetary prizes put up by their home countries’ Olympic committees.

 The biggest medal bonus is offered by Italy, which will pay more than $182,000 for a gold medal.
 Russia’s medal rewards are also quite rich, and the nation’s gold medal winners will collect $135,000.
 Even Russian bronze medalists will take home $54,400, more than double the payout for American gold.
 Neighboring Ukraine has been considering an increase to its already rich payout scale: $100,000 for gold, $75,000 for silver and $50,000 for bronze.

 Even Ghana promised its gold medal winners a payout of $20,000, not far behind the American reward.

 Perhaps surprisingly, the worst medal bonus is paid by Great Britain.
 Or rather, not paid.
 The host nation does not pay a performance bonus to medal-winning athletes.